-Issue of four former reps not discussed at PH presidential council meeting
+Issue of four former reps not discussed at PH Presidential Council meeting

-MELAKA: The issue of four former assemblymen as Pakatan Harapan (PH) candidates in the Melaka state election was not raised during the PH presidential council meeting today.
+MELAKA: The issue of four former assemblymen as Pakatan Harapan (PH) candidates in the Melaka state election was not raised during the PH Presidential Council meeting yesterday.

 PH in a statement said the meeting also decided that Datuk Norhizam Hassan Baktee would not be made PH candidate in the state election.